OmnipotentEntity/curt/README.md

 Reversed - Neglect or suppression of the above

-Effect - When a consumable is sold, generate a negative version of that consumable.
-(Except reversed empress)
+Effect - When a consumable is sold, generate three negative copies of that consumable.
+(Except Reversed Empress)

 ----